wazuh/wazuh-documentation/source/amazon/services/supported-services/ecr-image-scanning.rst

 Amazon ECR sends an event to Amazon EventBridge when an image scan is completed.
 The event itself is only a summary and does not contain the details of the scan findings.
 However, it is possible to configure a Lambda function to request the scan findings details and store them in CloudWatch Logs.
 Here is a quick summary of how the workflow looks like:

 #.
 An image scan is triggered.
 #.
-Once the scan is completed Amazon ECR will send an event to EventBridge.
+Once the scan is completed Amazon ECR sends an event to EventBridge.
 #.
-The "Scan completed" event will trigger a Lambda function.
+The "Scan completed" event triggers a Lambda function.
 #.
-The lambda function will take the data from the "Scan completed" event and will request the scan details.
+The lambda function takes the data from the "Scan completed" event and requests the scan details.
 #.
-The Lambda function will create a log group and a log stream in CloudWatch Logs to store the response received.
+The Lambda function creates a log group and a log stream in CloudWatch Logs to store the response received.
 #.
-Wazuh will pull the logs from the CloudWatch log groups using the CloudWatch Logs integration.
+Wazuh pulls the logs from the CloudWatch log groups using the CloudWatch Logs integration.

 The following sections cover how to configure AWS to store the scan findings in CloudWatch Logs and how to ingest them into Wazuh.